12 Year Old Suspended After Wearing MAGA Hat On School Bus [Video]

 Gavin Cortina’s mom Christina said of the school response to the incident that “As a parent, it’s so upsetting because my son doesn’t need to be made the example for this…I saw him being persecuted for having an opinion of his own…I saw him being berated and bullied and beat — literally beat — because he feels strongly about the world today,” KMOV News4 added.

-The Parkway School District issued a lengthy statement about the suspension of the student’s involved.
+The Parkway School District issued a lengthy statement about the suspension of the students allegedly involved.

 “On Wednesday, February 1, three students got into an argument on an after-school activity bus at Parkway West Middle School over a hat worn by one of the students.
 Two of the students got into a physical altercation with both students striking each other in the face.
 The third student videotaped a portion of the incident, verbally escalated the confrontation and posted it online.
 The entire incident was captured on internal video cameras on the school bus, which was used by the school to conduct a full investigation and gather all the facts.
 As a result, all three students have received suspensions in accordance with Parkway’s student discipline policy…”